djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 #### PopoverEffect (Experimental)

 PopoverEffect is essentially a message bubble that you can set to appear over a particular widget.
-This is super handy because it serves as a visual cue while also providing useful text information to the user.
+This would be super handy because it serves as a visual cue while also providing useful text information to the user.
 It's named after the Bootstrap Popover class, because that's what we hoped to use within our class.

-Unfortunately, we weren't able to get the Bootstrap working, because of some restrictions currently within Empirical (described in more detail [here](#difficulties-and-future-directions))
+Unfortunately, we weren't able to make the Bootstrap popovers work, because of some restrictions currently within Empirical (described [here](#difficulties-and-future-directions))

 We began trying to create a custom popover class using Empirical functionality, but it turns out to be no trivial task to get these working reliably.
 So this feature is not really usable as of now. :frowning_face: